optimized/Whoa-lib/README.md

 sec._tabName(tabName, tabSwitch)  -- required for search to work
 ```

 Pass `""` as the title for a section with no header.
+Sections are collapsible by clicking the header.

 ---